The Beginner’s Guide to Pallet Projects

 Look at the photo below, found on a great site called DIYReady.com and you’ll better understand the different types of wood pallet:

 Wood Pallet Safety

 Sometimes pallets are coated or soaked in toxic chemicals to extend their lifespan and keep bugs away.
 If you will be using the pallet for a kitchen or outdoor dining area it’s important to steer clear of those pallets.
 Luckily, most pallets will have a stamp on them to help you determine if they’re safe.
-There’s also a few visual clues that can help too.
+There are also a few visual clues that can help too.

 The IPPC Stamp

 The IPPC stamp will tell you a lot about the pallet.
 Here’s a handy-dandy infographic from DIYReady.com that explains the stamps and codes found on most pallets.
 (DIYReady.com seems to be the most informative resource for pallet information I’ve found, so if you want to learn more about the subject you should definitely visit them.):

 Here in WV, there’s a pallet dealer that sells any kind of pallet you need.
 It’s an old gas station turned pallet station!
 The more you buy, the cheaper they get.
 I suspect there are dealers close to you and a simple Google search should help you find them.
 If paying a few dollars per pallet doesn’t bother you, that’s probably the most convenient method of getting them.
 You can pay to have them broken apart as well and that’s especially nice because some pallets have some crazy nails that are hard to remove.